The Historic Tax Credit Program

 Certification Requirements

-To qualify for the federal HTC, the project must satisfy three certification requirements administered by the National Park Service through the applicable State Historic Preservation Office (SHPO — in Illinois, the Illinois Historic Preservation Agency):
+To qualify for the federal HTC, the project proceeds through a three-part certification process administered by the National Park Service in coordination with the applicable State Historic Preservation Office (SHPO).
+In Illinois, the SHPO is within the Illinois Department of Natural Resources:

-• Part 2 — Rehabilitation Plan: NPS review and approval of the proposed rehabilitation work for conformance with the Secretary of the Interior's Standards for Rehabilitation.
-Part 2 approval must be obtained before work begins on any portion of the rehabilitation.
+• Part 2 — Description of Rehabilitation: NPS review of the proposed work for conformance with the Secretary of the Interior's Standards for Rehabilitation.
+Applicants are strongly encouraged to obtain Part 2 approval before beginning construction; proceeding without prior approval is at the owner's risk.

 The Substantial Rehabilitation Test